lgreco/DataStructures/ChooChoo/SLL/src/readme.md

 ## Compare two lists

-Draft, but do not necessarily code, a method within `SimpleLinkedList' that compares a `SimpleLinkedList` object to another one, as follows:
+Draft, but do not necessarily code, a method within `SimpleLinkedList` that compares a `SimpleLinkedList` object to another one, as follows:

 ```java
 @Override